4bs-trolls/contras-discord-bot/README.md

 User Commands:
-`/next-match` - for use by **anyone** on the server to retrieve the Date, Venue, and Team for the upcoming match
+`/next-match` - for use by **anyone** on the server to retrieve the Date, Venue, and Team for the upcoming match `/links` - returns a set of helpful links